james168ma/personal-website/subpages/About.md

 I'm James Ma, and I'm currently a second-year undergraduate student at UCLA studying Computer Science.
 I decided to learn some React because I had nothing to do while I was quarantined during the summer of 2020.
-The result is this personal website I've built, mostly for fun but, I guess it could go on my resume.
+The result is this personal website I've built, mostly for fun but also for my resume.

-As of June 2020, I'm interested in learning more about full-stack development because building the front end of this website was fun (we'll see about the back end).
+As of July 2020, I'm interested in learning more about full-stack development because building the front end of this website and tinkering with an AWS backend on a [different project](https://comments-demo.vercel.app/) was fun.
 I also really want to learn game development with Unity, so maybe I'll post one of my Unity projects here one day.
+Recently, I've come up with the idea for an app that will let you set reminders, but the reminders will be rude in a funny way.
+It'll be a good way to get me into mobile development.

 # A Little About this Website